2 Your module website

 Some modules provide you with additional resources that may be helpful for the module.
 These will be found, perhaps unsurprisingly, under the heading of ‘Resources’.
 This is also where you’ll find downloadable copies of some of the module material for you to store on your computer or mobile device to use when offline.

 Rather than filling up your inbox with lots of messages, the OU will post general information for you and specific-module information on the module website.
-If you want this information emailed to you can choose to ‘subscribe’ to this.
+If you want this information emailed to you, you can choose to ‘subscribe’ to this.
 It’s also very easy, and instant, to ‘unsubscribe’ from any messages.

 Activity 4 Checking information on your module website